phellipeandrade/discord-bot-daily/README.md

 attachment or embed along with a **Play** button.
 When the button is pressed the bot joins the voice channel set in `DAILY_VOICE_CHANNEL_ID` and streams the audio.
-If `PLAYER_FORWARD_COMMAND` is configured, instead of playing the music directly, the bot will send that command with the link to the voice channel, allowing another bot to handle playback.
+If `PLAYER_FORWARD_COMMAND` is configured, instead of playing the music directly, the bot will reply with a command you can copy and paste in another player bot.
 The original request message receives a 🐰 reaction so it won't be selected again.

 Use `/stop-music` to stop the current playback.
 Admins can remove all bunny reactions from the request channel with `/clear-bunnies` if needed.